Computational complexity of Berry phase estimation in topological phases of matter: Introduction

-In order to state our results for the second and the third problems, we used a new complexity class \dUQMA. {Not only \dUQMA~naturally captures the complexity of BPE, it also possesses several interesting aspects.} First, observe that the Berry phase estimation problem for a local Hamiltonian is naturally defined for {\it non-degenerate} local Hamiltonians for the target eigenstate, such as the ground state.
-Moreover, the BPE problem without the guiding state is unlikely to be in \BQP~because preparing a ground state of local Hamiltonians itself is already a very hard task, and it would require exponential time in general, even for quantum computers.
-Therefore, it is natural to expect that the complexity of BPE without the guiding state is relevant to the setting where a prover sends a quantum witness and a verifier performs a polynomial-time quantum computation, such as \QMA.
-Among such complexity classes, one relevant complexity class would be \UQMA~(unique Quantum Merlin-Arthur) because we are considering a non-degenerate setting. { We instead introduce a new variant of \UQMA~that we call \dUQMA\ (doubly Unique QMA) and show a completeness of BPE for that class.} In the new complexity class \dUQMA, which is formally introduced in Definition~\ref{dfn:dUQMA}, the verifier's quantum circuit possesses two output qubits.
-The verification circuit has the following properties: \begin{itemize} \item \textbf{Yes instances}: there is a unique witness $\ket{w_{\text{yes}}}$ s.t. the verifier outputs $11$ ($1$ for the first output and $1$ for the second output) with high probability after measuring the two output qubits.
-For any other witness orthogonal to $\ket{w_{\text{yes}}}$, the probability of outputting 1 after measuring the second output qubit is low. \item \textbf{No instances}: there is a unique witness $\ket{w_{\text{no}}}$ s.t. the verifier outputs $01$ with high probability after measuring the two output qubits.
-For any other witness orthogonal to $\ket{w_{\text{no}}}$, the probability of outputting 1 after measuring the second output qubit is low. \end{itemize} As it can be seen from the above characterization, \dUQMA~possesses ``uniqueness'' {\it for both yes and no cases}, that's why we have named this new complexity class as ``doubly Unique Quantum Merlin Arthur''.
-The reason that this complexity class captures the complexity of BPE is that in BPE without the guiding state, we need to verify two circumstances: (1) verification that we are performing adiabatic time evolution for the unique ground state, and (2) the verification of the membership of the obtained Berry phase in the given two intervals.
-One of the output qubits corresponds to the verification of the ground state, and the other output qubit corresponds to the Berry phase estimation.
+\RED{ Our results for the second and the third problems show that the BPE without guiding states is also captured by certain complexity classes. } First, observe that the Berry phase estimation problem for a local Hamiltonian is naturally defined for {\it non-degenerate} local Hamiltonians for the target eigenstate, such as the ground state. \RED{ Moreover, the BPE problem without a guiding state is unlikely to be in BQP in the worst-case.
+This is because preparing ground states of local Hamiltonians is closely related to the local Hamiltonian problem, which is QMA-complete~\cite{kitaev2002classical}.
+Thus, without additional structure, quantum computers are not expected to prepare ground state efficiently in general\footnote{ This is a worst-case statement, and thus efficient ground state preparation algorithms may still exist for structured Hamiltonians, such as certain frustration-free Hamiltonians~\cite{schwarz2013information, gilyen2017preparing} and one-dimensional gapped Hamiltonians~\cite{landau2015polynomial}. }. } Therefore, it is natural to expect that the complexity of BPE without the guiding state is relevant to the setting where a prover sends a quantum witness and a verifier performs a polynomial-time quantum computation, such as \QMA.
+Among such complexity classes, one relevant complexity class would be \UQMA~(unique Quantum Merlin-Arthur) because we are considering a non-degenerate setting. \RED{ Another important observation is that BPE is closed under taking the complements of the conditions for the output, that is, we are interested in two complement intervals in $[0,2\pi)$.
+This implies that the complexity class which captures BPE also has to be closed under taking the complements.
+This is again a sharp contrast with the usual local Hamiltonian problems.
+As a result, we show that the complexity of BPE without guiding state is captured by $\UQMA \cap \mathsf{co}\text{-}\UQMA$. } Interestingly, BPE with energy threshold is, \RED{to the best of our knowledge}, the first natural problem \RED{complete for $\UQMA \cap \mathsf{co}\text{-}\UQMA$}. {In \cite{aharonov2022pursuit}, it is shown that the problem called unique Local Hamiltonian, in which it is promised that the ground state of the given Hamiltonian is non-degenerate, is complete for the class $\mathsf{UQMA}$. \RED{An oracle separation between $\mathsf{UQMA}$ and $\mathsf{QMA}$ has recently been shown in \cite{anshu2024uniqueqma}, which can be seen as evidence that $\mathsf{UQMA}$ is strictly weaker than $\mathsf{QMA}$.} \RED{In this sense, our result identifies BPE with an energy threshold as a natural physical problem in the presumably smaller intersection class \(\UQMA\cap\mathsf{co}\text{-}\UQMA\), in contrast with gapped ground-energy estimation, which is captured by \(\mathsf{PGQMA}\).} }